missF20/fA2025/README_KNOWLEDGE_BASE.md

 #### 1. Uploading Files to Knowledge Base

-Files can be uploaded to the knowledge base through the REST API:
+Files can be uploaded to the knowledge base through the REST API using two methods:

+**Method A: General File Upload (Base64)**

 ```bash
 curl -X POST https://your-dana-api.com/api/knowledge/files \